willpinha/daisy-components/README.md

 ## Contributors

-This collection exists thanks to all the people who contribute
+This collection exists thanks to all the people who contribute ❤️

 ![Contributors](https://contrib.rocks/image?repo=willpinha/daisy-collection)

 ## License

-This repository is under the [MIT license](LICENSE)!
+This repository is under the [MIT license](LICENSE)